Building a Homesite

 When the firefighters cleared my place, I told them to leave the birch standing.
 I liked seeing them.
 But whenever a birch tree goes down or I have occasion to cut one, I save it.

 Poplar is another hardwood, but it isn’t as dense as birch.

-Where I grew up in Washington State there was lots of alder that we got firewood permits to cut.
-When I was about eight years old, my dad bought me a boy’s axe.
+Where I grew up in Washington State there were lots of alders that we got firewood permits to cut.
+When I was about eight years old, my dad bought me a boy’s ax.
 It had a 2-1/4 pound head and a 27-inch handle.
 I used it to fell those alder trees, which I then cut into 4-foot lengths with a buck saw.
 I’d cut a couple of trees on the way home from school.
 My dad and my uncle would borrow a truck from a neighbor, load that wood up, and haul it home.
-That variety of alder is nice stuff to cut with an axe.
+That variety of alder is nice stuff to cut with an ax.
 It’s soft when it’s green, and the chips split out well.
 It’s fun to split that kind of alder into kindling.

-Our alder here in Alaska is quite a hard wood, very useful for making door handles, or tool handles.
-I could usually find just the curve, or the crotch shape I wanted by walking out to through the alder bushes.
-I’ve also made alder salad forks, spoons and a sourdough pot.
+Our alder here in Alaska is quite hard wood, very useful for making door handles, or tool handles.
+I could usually find just the curve, or the crotch shape I wanted by walking out through the alder bushes.
+I’ve also made alder salad forks, spoons, and a sourdough pot.

 Tamarack is an oily wood and burns well.
 It is the hardest, densest wood in my area.
 It ignites quickly and makes a fast, hot fire.
 I cut them mainly for kindling to get a fire going.